 - 72. For some application types (such as those with heritage considerations, those for prior approval, major developments, applications with an Environmental Impact Assessment (EIA) and those not in accordance with the development plan) site notices are displayed. - 73.
 Site notices are clearly visible and usually attached to lamp posts, telegraph poles, or boundary treatments on, or adjacent to, the application site.
 Site notices may also be placed further afield, on village centre notice boards for example to catch a wider audience. - 74.
-The site notice will indicate the date that comments are expected to be received by the council.
-The application reference is also clearly stated, so all plans and documents can be accessed on the council's website.
+Site notices will indicate the date that comments are expected to be received by the council.
+The application reference is also clearly stated, so all plans and documents can be accessed on the council's website (please see website section below).